truenas/documentation/content/SCALE/Shares/_index.md

 ![LinuxISCSIDiscoveryList](/images/CORE/LinuxISCSIDiscoveryList.png "Linux ISCSI Discovery List")

 Alternatively, enter `sudo iscsiadm -m discovery -t st -p {IPADDRESS}` to get the same output.
-Note the basename and target name given in the output, since they you need them to log in to the iSCSI share.
+Note the basename and target name given in the output.
+You need them to log in to the iSCSI share.

 When a Portal Discovery Authentication Method is CHAP, add the three following lines to /etc/iscsi/iscsid.conf.
 ```